Do you find data transfer via USB port slow? Here are six ways to speed it up procedure on Windows.

 4. Replace the USB port

-Your computer port may also be the cause of the slow data transfer.
-The USB port you are connecting to may have worn out over time or it may not be compatible with the version of the USB drive
+Your computer's port can also be the cause of slow data transfer.
+The USB port you are connecting to may have worn out over time or may not be compatible with of the USB drive

 Therefore, make sure that you have connected the USB device to a port that supports the USB version of the device and ensures that the port is in good condition.
 If your USB stick uses a higher version of USB than the port, try to find a similar one somewhere on your computer.
 Similarly, using a different port will eliminate the problem if the one you are using has signs of wear.